The world’s most beloved 94-year-old naturalist says his Instagram record brings ‘great hope’

 The prince showed much interest in the ancient tooth, which once belonged to the extinct megatooth shark species known as Carcharocles megalodon — reportedly the largest shark that ever lived.
 Attenborough collected fossils as a young child before carving out a career as one of Britain’s most successful scientific storytellers.

-Attenborough later told the Times of London that the three Cambridge children were “charming.”
+Attenborough later told the Times of London that the three children were “charming.”
 Photos showed an apparently star-struck Princess Charlotte clutching her face in bewilderment as she gazed up at the Attenborough, who beamed back at her.

 Discussing Britain’s nationwide shutdown, imposed in March amid the global health crisis, Attenborough said he passed weeks of stay-at-home measures “listening to birds” as he sat in his garden.